 - You might discuss your options with someone in your network who has worked with the brokerage you are considering and can give you their insights on the relationship and their performance.

 - You could ask for and receive from your brokerage candidates the contact details of current clients that are similar companies to you in size and risk profile.

 Sometimes the decision-making process gets reduced only to the cost, which is surely not surprising given the expense of insurance.
 Cost can also feel like an easy thing to compare.

 Buyer beware: The lowest price might not be the best value, or even available.
 For example, consider that you can often lower the price of D&O insurance by agreeing to a very high self-insured retention (like a deductible), but doing so might leave your balance sheet significantly exposed.

 Concerning whether the price is even available: Sadly, not all brokers are honest.
 Under pressure to make their own numbers, an individual broker might give into the temptation to give you a price he or she is unlikely to meet, figuring that by the time the rubber hits the road, you will be willing to forgive the transgression.

 In addition, it can be the case that a brokerage that has less business and is consequently in the market less frequently doesn’t have enough visibility to be able to predict your cost accurately.

 Thus, when you rest your brokerage decision on price, the winner will be the brokerage that promises you the lowest price, regardless of the viability of that promise.
-When the actual pricing comes in, it’s the insured party that will still have to pay the bill—even if it is significantly higher than originally predicted.
+When the actual pricing comes in, you will still have to pay the bill—even if it is significantly higher than the winning broker originally predicted.